SHARE THIS ARTICLE

 Dentists and Botox

 When it comes to dermal filler treatments, few products have achieved the immense popularity of Botox.
 It is by far the most widely known elective aesthetic treatment in the world.
 It is also commonly believed to be offered solely by medical doctors, dermatologists, and plastic surgeons.
 However, more and more dentists are making Botox a regular part of their elective treatment options.
 This is likely why approximately 10% of dentists have been trained in Botox procedures.
 Botox was originally pioneered by Dr. Howard Katz, a dentist.
+Now a growing number of Dentists also buy Botox wholesale from online providers.

 A Quick Glance at Botox